Raleigh Dangerous Drugs Accident Lawyer

 Your attorney will review all possibilities and examine the capacity in which each party could be considered partially or wholly liable.
 Your case may involve multiple claims against separate defendants.
 It may even involve multiple types of litigation, such as a class-action suit against a larger drug manufacturer and a direct civil action against a regional distributor.

-Auger & Auger wants to provide you with the strongest legal representation available.
+Auger & Auger Accident and Injury Lawyers wants to provide you with the strongest legal representation available.
 We stand up to insurers, medical provider groups, and big pharma companies in our efforts to get injured clients the maximum compensation legally allowed.

 If you or a loved one have been hurt by a dangerous drug, you have nothing to lose by consulting an attorney during a free, no-obligation case review.
 Call (919) 873-4955 or contact us online today to schedule your free appointment.